Half Me: History

-The band was formed in 2018 and consists of five members, naming vocalist Christopher Zühlke, guitarists Julius Jansen and Christopher Hesse, bassist Tobias Max Sajons, and drummer Maximilian Eisersdorff.
+The band was formed in 2018 and consists of four members, naming vocalist Christopher Zühlke, guitarists Christopher Hesse, bassist Tobias Max Sajons, and drummer Maximilian Eisersdorff.
 Three years later in 2021, they signed with German record label Arising Empire and dropped the single, "Trauma Culture".
-A year later, they dropped a single titled "Blacklight" and in 2023, released their first album titled "Soma".
+In 2023, they released their first album titled "Soma".
 Reviews for the debut album were considerably positive.
-Shortly after the album was released, Half Me dropped a video for the track, "I Am but a Guest in Exile".
 At the end of 2023, Half Me dropped another single, "Concrete Ceiling".
-In May 2024 started, Half Me joined Cane Hill and Acres on the UK & European Tour with Resolve as the headliners.
-In September of that year, they were a featured artist for a single dropped by Swiss metalcore band Vicious Rain titled "Hysteria".
-That same month, they released their debut EP titled "Opium".
-In February 2025, they are set to join Diesect on tour in Australia with Swedish metalcore band Thrown as the headlining act.
+In May 2024, Half Me joined Cane Hill and Acres on the UK & European Tour with Resolve as the headliners.
+At the End of 2025, they released their EP titled "OPIUM EP".
+In February 2025, they joined Diesect on tour in Australia with Swedish metalcore band Thrown as the headlining act.
+Half Me also performed two concerts in Tokyo and Osaka at the beginning of the year.
+In spring 2025, they supported Upon A Burning Body, alongside Left To Suffer, King 810, and Bury My Demons on their US tour.
+In the summer of 2025, they played numerous festivals and supported bands such as The Ghost Inside, Landmvrks, Northlane, Whitechapel, Stray From The Path, and others.
+In the fall of 2025, they played a second time in the United States as support for Future Palace & Heavy Hitter.
+Most recently, they played as the opener for Rise Of The Northstar, alongside Get The Shot on their Neo Europe Tour.